WooCommerce Conversion Tracking Guide

 If you want to see more detail, you can click the View Report button at the end of the products and conversion sources reports.
 Clicking on the button will take you to your Google Analytics 4 property, where you can explore your reports.

-This provides a great overview of the health of your online shop all right in your WordPress dashboard.
+This provides a great overview of the health of your online shop, all right inside your WordPress dashboard.

 If you use coupon codes in your store, the MonsterInsights Coupons report is where you can find data about which coupons were used: